Create Multisignature Keys

 1 2 3 4 { "pub": "xpub661MyMwAqRbcEq5qQLciVPfCyCvx9KstKVp71TxujjY9Kbapv6o2YjtRAV1tfYgQZxBaN6FfFfE3CD21ZRSsd4WkqkFWSZDTiDqf49qtkh7", "prv": "xprv9s21ZrQH143K2M1NJK5i8FiURB6TjsA2xGtWD5ZJBQ1ASoFgNZUmzwZwKC9WnyRaN2f4uAdHPdMmLbw2SsUKa6J2bWUEWihbMKcrhJSZueH" }

-Note: This step may appear to create the actual BitGo key.
-However, the pub and priv that you get for the BitGo key are only temporary.
-BitGo creates the actual public and private key pair for the BitGo key in the next step.
+Repeat this step two more times to create the backup and BitGo keys.
+This step may appear to create the actual BitGo key.
+However, the pub and priv that you receive for the BitGo key are only temporary.
+BitGo creates the actual public and private key pair for the BitGo key after the following step.

 2. Upload Public Keys to BitGo

-Upload an encrypted version of your private keys to BitGo.
+Upload the public keys and an encrypted version of the private keys to BitGo.

 • JavaScript